 Dr Anni Raw, a researcher and evaluator, gathered together all the evidence for RESTORE that was in existence to refine the articulation of the model.
 This work was supported by pro bono consultancy from CLINKS and New Philanthropy Capital.
 The result was our Theory of Change.

 We’ve carried out extensive work at Ashfield Young Offenders Institute in Bristol where, with funding from the Home Office’s Communities Against Gangs, Guns and Knives Fund, we were able to embed the work into the fabric of the prison.
-In a report of this work programme by cultural scientist Christian Straub, a member of the prison staff described RESTORE as “very powerful” because it “delivered a strong message gently”.
+In a report of this work programme by cultural scientist Christina Straub, a member of the prison staff described RESTORE as “very powerful” because it “delivered a strong message gently”.

 Click here to read the full report.